tfabris/BlueGigaEmpeg/README.md

 its playback position when you pull it out of the sled, so it should continue to work correctly in this wiring scheme.

+Normally, if the empeg were connected with analog audio to a regular amplifier, but you used this wiring scheme of connecting the memory wire to the accessory power, then there would be a pop sound when turning of the ignition.
+But with the BlueGigaEmpeg, all audio is digital and goes through the Bluetooth connection, so there will not be a pop sound from the empeg in this case.

 Connect external hardware connections
 ------------------------------------------------------------------------------